ibm-datapower/datapower-tutorials/using-datapower-in-kubernetes/getting-started-datapower-in-gke.md

 # Configuration

-Another good practice is to separate your application code from your configuration.
+One best practice is to separate your application code from your configuration.
 To this end, Kubernetes provides a `ConfigMap` resource as of version 1.2.
 A ConfigMap is a flexible object for providing your application with non-secret configuration data.
 The data is presented as key-value pairs and can represent cli arguments, environment variables, and files in a mounted volume.